Why Testosterone and PSA Matter

 Prostate cancer develops when cells of the prostate show uncontrolled growth—high levels of testosterone may fuel this growth.

-The goal of androgen deprivation therapy (ADT) is to lower the level of testosterone in the body
+The goal of androgen deprivation therapy (ADT) is to lower the level of testosterone in the body2

 What to know about prostate-specific antigen (PSA)

 PSA is a protein produced by cells in the prostate gland.
-When PSA levels are high on blood tests, it can mean that cells in the prostate gland are abnormal.
+When PSA levels are high on blood tests, it can mean that cells in the prostate gland are abnormal.4

-WHILE NO PARTICULAR PSA LEVEL IS CONSIDERED “NORMAL” OR “ABNORMAL,” THE CLASSIFICATIONS BELOW ARE OFTEN USED
+WHILE NO PARTICULAR PSA LEVEL IS CONSIDERED “NORMAL” OR “ABNORMAL,” THE CLASSIFICATIONS BELOW ARE OFTEN USED4,6

 Classifying chart showing a downward slope of columns: >20 ng/mL as elevated, >10 to 20 ng/mL as moderately elevated, >2.5 to 10 ng/mL as slighty-to-moderately elevated, and 0 to 2.5 ng/mL as low

-FIRMAGON reduced testosterone levels by 88% on day 1, then kept testosterone and PSA levels low over 12 months of treatment
+FIRMAGON began reducing testosterone on day 1 by 88% and maintained PSA reduction over 12 months of treatment1,9

 Have A Voice